 The BSA’s pedagogy magazine Teaching Shakespeare has been published since 2012, and is supplemented by the BSA Education Network blog.
 This new publication is aimed at primary and secondary teachers working with Shakespeare and is free to members.

-The biennial conference is the largest of its kind to be held in the UK.
-In 2014 the conference was held for the first time in Scotland, at the University of Stirling.
-See the Conference Page for more details.
+The biennial conference is the largest of its kind to be held in the UK, with conferences held in venues across England, Scotland, Wales and Northern Ireland.

 The BSA honours leaders in the field through the award of Honorary Fellowships.
-Two awards are made in each conference year.
-Past recipients include; Professor John Russell Brown, Professor R A Foakes, Chris Grace and Dame Janet Suzman.
+Two awards are made in each year.
+Past recipients include the academic Professor Ann Thompson, director John Barton, actors Adrian Lester, Dame Harriet Walter and Dame Janet Suzman, teacher Roger Harcourt and publisher Sarah Stanton.
 For more information see the Fellowships Page.

 The BSA also hosts a range of events throughout the United Kingdom ranging from book launches to short conferences.
 For the latest information, please see the Events Page.